 The problem

 Hospitals – like many other public sector and large institutions – are under pressure to improve catering sustainability.
-Transforming the food offer, including by reducing meat and increasing plant-based meals, has been recognised as a key part of the NHS approach to ‘Delivering a ‘Net Zero’ National Health Service’.
+Transforming the food offer, including by reducing meat and increasing plants, has been recognised as a key part of the NHS approach to ‘Delivering a ‘Net Zero’ National Health Service’.

-Increasing the sustainability of menus involves a balancing act encompassing a range of outcomes: appeal & satisfaction, safety, nutrition, cost, and operational practicality.
-The Birmingham Children’s Hospital (BCH) catering team has expertise in some, but not all, of these outcomes.
-Their previous attempts to introduce more sustainable dishes, while maintaining costs and nutrition, have negatively impacted patient satisfaction because the dishes were unfamiliar or unappealing.
+Increasing the sustainability of menus in this way involves a balancing act between a range of outcomes: nutrition, appeal and satisfaction, safety, cost, and operational practicality.
+The Birmingham Children’s Hospital (BCH) ccatering team has expertise in many, but not all, of these outcomes.
+Previous attempts to introduce more sustainable dishes have negatively impacted patient satisfaction, because the dishes were unfamiliar or unappealing.

-While the hospital is keen to improve its inpatient meals, it is isolated from the work taking place in other institutions such as schools, early years, universities, and not able to benefit from the learning which could inform its catering activities.
+While the hospital is keen to improve its inpatient meals, it is isolated from the increasing amount of work taking place around menu changes in other institutions such as schools, early years, and universities, and not able to benefit from the learning which could inform its catering activities.

 The intervention